News Release

 This summer, visitors to the Forest Preserve District of DuPage County can experience the rich cultural heritage of the ancient Olmec civilization through "Olmec Trails: Culture and Legacy."
 This new outdoor exhibit features hand-painted large-scale renditions of iconic Mesoamerican stone sculptures and not only highlights the culture of the ancient Olmec civilization but also provides the physical and mental benefits of getting outside.

-Twelve of the 33 colossal stone heads are on display at four forest preserves: St. James Farm in Warrenville, Kline Creek Farm in West Chicago, and Fullersburg Woods and Mayslake Peabody Estate in Oak Brook.
+Thirteen of the 33 heads are on display at four forest preserves: St. James Farm in Warrenville, Kline Creek Farm in West Chicago, and Fullersburg Woods and Mayslake Peabody Estate in Oak Brook.
+You can download a map (PDF) showing the 13 locations here.

 "The Forest Preserve District is thrilled to be part of the 'Olmec Trails: Culture and Legacy' public art exhibit,” said Anamari Dorgan, the District’s director of Community Engagement.
 “Showcasing these magnificent works of art in our open spaces aligns perfectly with our mission to connect people to nature and cultural heritage.
 Being a part of this collaborative exhibit enriches the forest preserve experience for our residents and visitors by highlighting the importance of preserving and celebrating diverse artistic and historical traditions in a natural setting," she said.